amatC17/ML-BRCA-PAM50-Prediction/README.md

 This repository contains the complete code and analysis for my Master's thesis:

-**"Machine Learning Prediction of PAM50 Subtypes in Hormone Receptor Negative (HR-) Breast Cancer from Gene Expression"**
+**Machine Learning Prediction of PAM50 Subtypes in Hormone Receptor Negative (HR-) Breast Cancer from Gene Expression**

 *Author:* Amat Cham
 *Supervisor:* Prof. Dr. Adrian Crăciun
 *Institution:* West University of Timișoara, Faculty of Computer Science
 *Programme:* Master's in Bioinformatics
-*Year:* 2026
+*Year:* May 2026

 ## Abstract